-- 1. Remove the dipstick (orange loop).

-- 2. Wipe off the dipstick with a clean cloth or paper towel.

-- 3. Insert it all the way back in its hole.
+- 1. Remove the dipstick (orange loop). - 2.
+Wipe off the dipstick with a clean cloth or paper towel. - 3.
+Insert the dipstick all the way back into its hole.

 4. Remove the dipstick again, and check the level.
 It should be between the upper and lower marks.